 The more granular OKRs become, the more likely you will see activity-based key results.
 When you delegate key results to a department, team, or individual, key results like these are ultimately necessary to help achieve the overall objective.

 These key results might not necessarily be attached to a KPI.
 It is not uncommon to have milestone-tracked output-based key results.
-In general, this class of key result will be handled and achieved using people, processes, and tools.
+In general, this class of key results will be handled and achieved using people, processes, and tools.

 Balancing Key Results or Paired Key Results

 Once you have completed creating key results using lagging indicators, leading indicators, as well as activity-based KRs, you can use the final key result type, which we’ll call the balancing or paired key result.